ChaviParks/ParksPortfolio/elements.md

 <p></p>

 <h3>Web developer internship </h3>
 <blockquote>Throughout my internship at Amperage, I have gained valuable skills and perspectives that are valuable in various technology fields, including web development and software engineering.
-Working closely with clients, I honed my ability to create digital pages that accurately reflect their brand identity, which allowed me to develop strong skills in user interface (UI) and user experience (UX) design.
+Working closely with clients, I honed my ability to create digital pages that accurately reflect their brand identity, which allowed me to develop strong skills in user interface (UI) and user experience (UX) design.<br>

 I have also developed a keen eye for identifying and resolving issues related to programmed styling, which has helped me to develop strong debugging skills that I can carry with me throught my softwae career.